 Graduate Admissions

-The History Department offers several degree options for graduate historical study.
+The Department of History offers several degree options for graduate historical study.

 Students may pursue a MA in History or a PhD in History.
 Individuals may also pursue an Advanced Certificate in History.

-Applications to the Master's program must include a personal statement, transcripts from all schools colleges and universities attended, two letters of recommendation, and a sample of written work.
-We prefer that the writing sample comes from a history course and that it displays your ability to engage in historical analysis using both secondary and primary sources.
+• A writing sample that comes from a history course and displays your ability to engage in historical analysis using both secondary and primary sources.

-To be reviewed for admission you must fill out the supplemental questions on the application for international students and upload the following documentation to your application.
+In addition to the above materials, international applicants must fill out the supplemental questions on the application and upload the following documentation:

-International students whose native language is not English must submit TOEFL scores.
+• English language proficiency test scores.
+International applicants whose native language is not English must submit language scores.

 Minimal TOEFL score requirements: